Skip to main content

 You're not alone.

 If you're feeling stressed, overwhelmed, or you want to talk to someone, we want you to know that you're not alone.
-At RCBC, we want our students to have more than just academic success.
-Student Support Services offers counseling and resources to help support your mental health and well-being.
+Current RCBC students can access free counseling both virtually and on-campus with the Office of Student Support.
+At RCBC, we want our students to have more than just academic success, and supporting your well-being is important.
+Counseling services are included in student fees, so there is no additional charge for counseling.

 Counseling Services

-Counseling is available to help students address concerns about emotional health.
-When meeting with the counselor, you may discuss concerns about mood, stress management, healthy relationships, conflict resolution, substance use, and more.
+RCBC offers short-term mental health counseling that can help students solve problems, take care of their emotional health, and get connected with care in the community.
+When meeting with a counselor, you might discuss concerns about mood, stress management, healthy relationships, conflict resolution, substance use, health issues, and more.
 We can help you make a plan to deal with challenges and achieve your goals.

 Rowan College at Burlington County Student Support Counselors safeguard the privacy and security of information you share with your counselor.
 The confidentiality of information that you share with a counselor is protected by federal and state law.
 Such personal information will not ordinarily be disclosed to any third party without your express, written, informed consent stipulating what information may be divulged, to whom, for what purposes, and within what time period.